HIGH SCHOOL INCURSIONS

 Students will build a robotic car from parts and program it with various behaviours, controlling its movement and using sensors.

-Building on the knowledge gained in the Electronics course, participants will learn to apply models to understand energy, force and motion.
+Building on the knowledge gained in the Electronics workshop, participants will learn to apply models to understand energy, force and motion.
 Students will follow a sequence of instructions to safely undertake a range of investigation types, define and decompose real-world problems in a process of teamwork.
 They will analyse how motion, force and energy are used to manipulate and control electromechanical systems.